rpryzant/delete_retrieve_generate/README.md

 `python train.py --config sample_config.json --bleu`

 This will train a model using the parameters in `sample_config.json`.
 Checkpoints, logs, decodings, and TensorBoard summaries will go into config's `working_dir`.
+The model will perform inference after each epoch.

-Supported model types are `delete`, `delete_retrieve`, and `seq2seq`.
+Supported model types are `delete`, `delete_retrieve`, and `seq2seq` (which is a standard translation-style model).

 ### Vocab generation